 In this section, we briefly review the theory of multiple Wiener-It\^{o} integrals with respect to the Brownian field.
 For more details, we refer the reader to \cite{Nua} and \cite{Pak}.
 Let us first recall the definition of the standard Brownian field. \begin{definition} The two-parameter standard Brownian field is the centered Gaussian process $\big\{\,W(x,y):\,\, x,\,y\in\R\, \big\}$ such that $W(0,0)=0$ and its covariance function is given by

-\end{definition} We can now introduce the multiple Wiener-It\^{o} integral with respect to the Brownian field.
-Let $f:(\mathbb{R}^2)^k\to\mathbb{R}$ be a deterministic function and let us denote by $I_k^{W}(f)$ the $k$-field multiple Wiener-It\^{o} integral of $f$ with respect to the standard two-sided Brownian field $(W(x,y))_{x,y\in\mathbb{R}}$.
-This integral has the form
+\end{definition} We can now introduce the multiple Wiener-It\^{o} integrals with respect to the Brownian field.
+Let $f:(\mathbb{R}^2)^k\to\mathbb{R}$ be a deterministic function and let us denote by $I_k^{W}(f)$ the $k$-fold multiple Wiener-It\^{o} integrals of $f$ with respect to the standard two-sided Brownian field $(W(x,y))_{x,y\in\mathbb{R}}$.
+This integral has the following form:

 The actual definition first defines $I_k^{W}(f)$ for elementary functions in a natural way, and then extends $I_k^{W}(f)$ to $f\in L^2\big((\mathbb{R}^2)^k\big)$ so that the following properties hold: \begin{itemize} \item $I_k^{W}$ is linear, \item $I_k^{W}(f)\,=\, I_k^{W}(\tilde{f})$, where $\tilde{f}$ is the symmetrization of $f$ defined by